1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 FERNBANK CHRISTENING.

-The innovation of using sand was desirable because there was an excess of water on the grounds, owing to the excessing rains of the week.
+The innovation of using sand for a christening was desirable because there was an excess of water on the grounds, owing to the excessing rains of the week.

 ----------

-Kathleen and Aunt Alma collected some fairy ring mushrooms that were growing on the laboratory ground yesterday.
+Kathleen and Aunt Alma collected some fairy ring mushrooms which were growing on the laboratory ground yesterday.
 Roger likes them.
 Everybody ate them.
 K.S.

 - - -